Elephant stables

 Dandeli Wildlife Sanctuary

-Home to abundant wildlife, especially to black panthers, Dandeli Wildlife Sanctuary must surely be on your list.
-With dense forests and adventurous activities such as white water rafting, Dandeli is a town that is worth visiting.
+Boasting abundant wildlife, including the elusive black panthers, Dandeli Wildlife Sanctuary is a must-visit destination.
+With its dense forests and thrilling activities like white water rafting, Dandeli is a town that promises an unforgettable experience.

 Bhadra Wildlife Sanctuary

-Also a tiger reserve, Bhadra wildlife sanctuary is located in Chikkamagaluru district.
-This is the reserve where you have the highest probability of spotting tigers and leopards in the wild.
-The sanctuary is also home to sloth bears, langurs, barking deer, civet cats, giant squirrel and many others.
+Bhadra Wildlife Sanctuary, nestled in the Chikkamagaluru district, is a tiger reserve and offers the highest probability of encountering tigers and leopards in their natural habitat.
+This sanctuary is a haven for diverse wildlife, including sloth bears, langurs, barking deer, civet cats, giant squirrels, and many others.

 The Western Ghats

-Also known as Sahyadri, the Western Ghats are the mountain ranges that run on the edge of Deccan Plateau and along the Malabar coast of Arabian Sea.
-In Karnataka, they stretch from Dandeli Wildlife Sanctuary to Mangalore.
-Part of UNESCO World Heritage Site, the Western Ghats are popular for their trekking trails and wildlife.
+Also referred to as Sahyadri, the Western Ghats are a majestic mountain range that runs along the edge of the Deccan Plateau and the Malabar coast of the Arabian Sea.
+In Karnataka, these mountains stretch from Dandeli Wildlife Sanctuary to Mangalore.
+Designated as a UNESCO World Heritage Site, the Western Ghats are renowned for their scenic trekking trails and rich biodiversity.

 Beaches